Scotch Malt Whisky Society: History

 The Society created a set of members' rooms there.

 In 1996, the Society launched a share scheme for its members, the proceeds from which were invested in the purchase of a London venue.

 2004 saw the Society open a second venue in Edinburgh – a Georgian townhouse on Queen Street.
 In the same year, the Society was acquired by Glenmorangie plc.

 To mark the 25th anniversary of its foundation, the Society redesigned its bottles, to include more information and a full tasting note on the front of the bottle.

+In 2010, the Society partnered with Hotel du Vin & Malmaison hotel chains to introduce a new 'whisky snug' bar concept to their hotels.

 In 2015, the Society was sold back to private investors from Glenmorangie plc (now under the ownership of LVMH).

 In June 2021, the private owners floated the holding company The Artisanal Spirits Company plc on the Alternative Investment Market of the London Stock Exchange.

 Membership

 To buy whisky bottled by the Scotch Malt Whisky Society, it is necessary to be a member.
-Membership in the UK costs £85 for the first year and can be purchased with a choice of add ons.
-Members are required to pay a smaller annual renewal fee every year to retain membership – the cost of which varies depending on type of membership and location.

-New members receive a membership pack containing 3 sample bottles of Society whisky and various other items including a Members' Handbook and Notebook, a lapel badge and membership card.

 Membership entitles members to buy Society whisky and also gives members access to its private members' venues (along with the ability to bring 3 non-member guests), and the opportunity to buy tickets for various tasting events.
-The events are held at is members' venues and also at other non-Society venues around the country.

-Members also receive a quarterly publication called Unfiltered – an award-winning magazine that keeps them up to date on Society news, plus articles from the wider whisky world.

 Locations

 The Society has four Members' Rooms in the UK, where whiskies are sold by the bottle or for consumption on the premises by the dram.
-These are located at The Vaults, Leith; 28 Queen Street, Edinburgh; 38 Bath Street, Glasgow and 19 Greville Street, London.
-The Society also operates non-member bars under the Kaleidoscope brand.
-There is a Kaleidoscope bar situated at 28 Queen Street in Edinburgh which sits alongside the company's members–only bar.
+Two are located in Edinburgh, and one each in Glasgow and London.
+The Society also operates a non-member bar under the Kaleidoscope brand.
+There is a Kaleidoscope bar situated at the Queen Street venue in Edinburgh which sits alongside the company's members–only bar upstairs.
 The second Kaleidoscope venue was based in Devonshire Square in central London but has since closed.

 It also has branches in Australia, Austria, Belgium, Canada, China, Denmark, France, Germany, Hong Kong, Italy, Japan, Luxembourg, Malaysia, Netherlands, New Zealand, Philippines, Poland, Singapore, Sweden, Switzerland, Taiwan, Thailand, and the U.S.A.

-In 2010, the Society partnered with The Hotel du Vin & Malmaison group to introduce a new 'whisky snug' bar concept to the Aberdeen Malmaison, Brighton Hotel du Vin and Birmingham Hotel du Vin.